-If you don’t owe and are not responsible for any portion of the debt
+If you don’t owe and aren't responsible for any portion of the debt

-If you believe you are an injured spouse, you must file a IRS Form 8379, Injured Spouse Allocation, to let the IRS know.
-You need to file IRS Form 8379 for each year for which you are an injured spouse and want your portion of any refund.
-You can file this form before or after the offset occurs, depending on when you become aware of the separate debt, and can file it with your electronic return.
+If you're an injured spouse, you must file a IRS Form 8379, Injured Spouse Allocation, to let the IRS know.
+You need to file IRS Form 8379 for each year you're an injured spouse and want your portion of the refund.
+You can file this form before or after the offset occurs, depending on when you become aware of the separate debt, and can file it with your electronic tax return.

 - Follow the instructions on IRS Form 8379 carefully and attach it to your return.

-If you’re filing IRS Form 8379 with your amended joint return (IRS Form 1040X), by mail, before or after offset
+If you’re filing IRS Form 8379 with your amended joint return (IRS Form 1040X), by mail, before or after the IRS makes an offset:

-- Show both your and your spouse’s Social Security numbers in the same order as they appeared on your original joint return.
+- Show both your and your spouse’s Social Security numbers in the same order as they appear on your original joint tax return.

 - You, the "injured" spouse, must sign the IRS Form 8379.